Apicat Docs

 Editing a certificate#

 You can't edit a certificate after adding it.
-To make changes, first remove the certificate, then generate a new certificate and add it to Apidog.
+To make changes, first remove the certificate, then generate a new certificate and add it to Apicat.

 Removing a certificate#

-Remove a certificate if you no longer need it to send requests from Apidog.
+Remove a certificate if you no longer need it to send requests from Apicat.

 To remove a CA certificate, select the remove icon Close icon next to the certificate.